rise8-us/rise8-us/docs/practice-playbook.md

 Building testing into our products provides us the confidence that we need to quickly deliver new features without the fear of breaking our products.
 The test pyramid depicts the types of test we can author along with the general distribution.

 ### Unit
 The unit test is designed to test a small, singular component/function/method.
 Target the public methods of your classes, private and protected methods are part of the public unit.
-The tests are easy to author and maintain, fast to run.
+The tests are easy to author and maintain, and are fast to run.
 Unit Tests represent the largest portion of tests within the code.

 ### Contract Testing
-TDD for microservice architecture, contracts are written on what will be consumed and then consumers and producers are tested against these contracts.
+TDD for microservice architecture contracts are written on what will be consumed and then consumers and producers are tested against these contracts.
 Eliminates the need for test environments that have all services running and at a specific version.

 ### Integration
 The integration test is designed to test between components.
 A typical example might be integrating with a database or a provided REST service.
 Integration tests require that you stand up not only your product but also the components with which you integrate.
 For this reason, they require more time and effort than unit tests.
 They are often times the second most frequently used test.